eternauta1337/ethernaut-cli/README.md

 ### ethernaut-network-ui

-Ui expensions for the ethernaut-network package
+Ui extensions for the ethernaut-network package

 ### ethernaut-ui